kparnis3/GAPT/README.md

 Baby Shark was solved using Deep Reinforcement Learning via the Proximal Policy Optimisation Algorithm and Behavioral Cloning.

--- Root Folder --
+## Root Folder

---Gamefiles
+- Gamefiles

--Contains Scripts, Audio Files, models.. etc (A README can be found within this folder for further guidance).
+- Contains Scripts, Audio Files, models.. etc (A README can be found within this folder for further guidance).

---GameExecutables
+- GameExecutables

--Contains two build versions of the final game, (IM -> Imitation Learning, PPO -> Proximal Policy Optimization).
+- Contains two build versions of the final game, (IM -> Imitation Learning, PPO -> Proximal Policy Optimization).
 	  (Simply click the .exe file to launch the game!)